k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 ### RandomRegexGenerator

-This Actor generates random string matching the input regular expression.
+This Actor generates a random string that matches the input regular expression.

 The **regex** input argument can get any regular expression.